louib/panbuild/README.md

-# snap2flatpak
+# 2flatpak

-snap2flatpak converts snap manifests to flatpak manifests.
+2flatpak is a repository of scripts to generate flatpak manifests from different other build systems.

 ## Install